There’s a card out there for everyone, no matter your financial situation.

 Beyond that restriction, you can use the card like a normal credit card, charging purchases to it and carrying a balance if you’d like.
 This type of card typically offers store-specific perks to keep you coming back, such as certificates for store credit.

 Gas credit cards

-f you spend a lot on gas, consider a gas credit card.
+If you spend a lot on gas, consider a gas credit card.
 You’ll find general gas cards that offer rewards on gas spending no matter which brand you choose.
-(The Blue Cash Preferred is an excellent pick.)
+(The Blue Cash Preferred® Card from American Express is an excellent pick.)
 You’ll also find brand-specific cards that reward you for pumping at specific gas stations.